Leet Township, Allegheny County, Pennsylvania

 Leet Township is a township in Allegheny County, Pennsylvania, United States.
 The population was 1,620 at the 2020 census.
+Leet Township includes the neighborhood of Fair Oaks and Leet Township's fire department includes the name "Fair Oaks Volunteer Fire Department".

 Geography

 According to the United States Census Bureau, the township has a total area of 1.6 sqmi, all land.

 Surrounding neighborhoods

 Leet Township has five borders, including Bell Acres to the northeast, Edgeworth to the southeast, Leetsdale to the southwest, and the Beaver County neighborhoods of Ambridge and Harmony Township to the northwest.